omarathon/riot-api-crawler/README.md

  ## Main Classes
-These files may be located within *riotapicrawler/src*, and include:

  - [**Crawler.java**](riotapicrawler/src/Crawler.java) - The central object to be constructed, initiates crawling on a new thread after calling its run method with an input Summoner.

  - [**OutputHandler**](riotapicrawler/src/lib/handler/OutputHandler.java) - Recieves and processes the output from the Crawler.